 - a.
 The legal name of Universities New Zealand (UNZ) is the New Zealand Vice-Chancellors' Committee (NZVCC). - b.
-The NZVCC was established under the Education Act 1989 and comprises the Vice-Chancellors of New Zealand's universities. - c.
-Universities New Zealand can only receive Protected Disclosures where they relate to statutory functions of the NZVCC.
+The NZVCC was established under the Education Act 1989 and comprises the Vice-Chancellors of New Zealand's universities. - Universities New Zealand can only investigate and act upon claims where they relate to statutory functions of the NZVCC.
 Section 241 of the Education Act details the functions of the NZVCC.
-These include; - i.
+The relevant statutory functions are; - i.
 S241(a) setting up inter-university course approval and moderation processes. - ii.
 S241(b) exercising, in relation to universities, some of the powers of the New Zealand Qualifications Authority - namely approving the establishment and operation of university programmes subject to any conditions it wishes to impose and accrediting universities to provide approved programmes.
 NZVCC may issue compliance notices and withdraw accreditation if appropriate. - iii.
-S241(ba) listing university qualifications on the Qualifications Framework.
+S241(ba) listing university qualifications on the Qualifications Framework. - d.
+The NZVCC has established a sub-committee, the Committee on University Academic Programmes (CUAP), to act on their behalf in administering the functions listed above. - e.
+CUAP has a published handbook that details the rules and processes that it operates within.
+This includes detailed criteria that must be met before approval is given to offer a programme and before a qualification can be registered on the Qualifications Framework.
+The criteria most relevant to this policy are: